daihocmo/learn-vietnamese/docs/routine.md

 Everything you will be learning is insanely common and will be reinforced with your daily immersion.

-The grammar guide I want you to use is Cure Dolly's Organic Vietnamese.
+The grammar guide I want you to use is [duykhanh471's guide to Vietnamese grammar]()

-The YouTube playlist is here: [https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj](https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj)

-For folks out there that prefer reading, here is the [Cure Dolly fan-made textbook](https://docs.google.com/document/d/1OwVPStFrXRjXvzmrFQUfXpEiPNspYq6JYxA4zDTlhPM/edit)!

 All I want you to do is **watch the videos** and **take notes**

 (Google Keep note taking site here: [https://keep.google.com/](https://keep.google.com/))

-**Note: I recommend turning on the subtitles for Cure Dolly's videos.**

-***Watch 3 videos a day***

-That is a good number, you will be near the end of her guide after 30 days at that pace.

 ***Take notes.***